 - Are there any words in your language that relate to your artistic practice or could spark conversation?
 For instance, the Diné word hózhó means so much more than simply beauty.

 - At public art events, what do people ask you the most?
 Do you want to address any of these questions in your statement?
 If you think the questions aren’t on the level you would like to discuss, how can you elevate the conversation to more interesting topics?

-An open secret is that most of the art world can’t stand “artspeak” or what critic Gilda Williams called “International Art English.”
-Yes, there is basic vocabulary that visual artists are expected to know but purposefully using complex, obscure terms when simple ones will do doesn’t impress readers; it turns them off.
+An open secret is that most of the art world can’t stand “artspeak” or what critic Gilda Williams calls “International Art English.”
+Yes, there is a basic art vocabulary that visual artists are expected to know but purposefully using complex, obscure terms when simple ones will do doesn’t impress readers.
+Instead, it turns them off.